ably/ably-dotnet/README.md

 * Run `package.ps1` to create the nuget package.
 * Run `nuget push ably.io.*.nupkg -Source https://www.nuget.org/api/v2/package` (a private nuget API Key is required to complete this step, more information on publishing nuget packages can be found [here](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package))

-&dagger; GitVersion is required, see the preceeding section 'Building and Packaging' for more information.
+&dagger; GitVersion is required, see the preceding section 'Building and Packaging' for more information.

 ## License

-Copyright (c) 2016 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
+Copyright (c) 2019 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
 Refer to [LICENSE](LICENSE) for the license terms.